Tianrong Wu

 • Good evening, everyone!
 To be honest, traveling all the way from 2048 has been quite exhausting.
 But no matter the effort, I am honored to be here today to introduce a new architectural model from my time - one that integrates bridges and housing.
 This model, piloted in Wuhan in 2048, is called "More than Just Housing."

-• As we know, the development of architecture has always been closely tied to technological advancements.
-For instance, the Industrial Revolution boosted productivity and paved the way for Modernism.
-Today, the rapid growth of the internet means that some traditional architectural standards no longer apply.
+• As we know, the development of architecture has always been closely tied to technological advancement.
+The Industrial Revolution, for instance, boosted productivity and paved the way for Modernism.
+Today, the rapid growth of the internet means some traditional architectural standards no longer apply.
 In my era, dominated by the internet, architecture must be adaptable and responsive to fast-changing, diverse needs.
 With challenges like population growth and urban sprawl, we need innovative solutions.

 • Let me share my personal experience.
 As a recent graduate, I left college with big ambitions, only to be quickly confronted by the harsh realities of life.
-The rapid growth of Wuhan, combined with rising housing costs, left me struggling to pay steep rents on my limited salary.
+Wuhan's rapid growth, combined with rising housing costs, left me struggling to pay steep rents on my limited salary.
 Daily commutes between the city center and suburban housing slowly wore down my initial enthusiasm.

-• For the city, due to insufficient economic returns, the maintenance of bridges have become a significant burden on the government.
-Furthermore, as the urban center shifts, some older bridges are gradually losing their relevance.
+• For the city, insufficient economic returns have made bridge maintenance a significant burden on the government.
+And as the urban center shifts, some older bridges are gradually losing their relevance.

-• The first project, the M Bridge, located at [our chosen site], connects multiple economic zones across the river and offers spaces including residential, exhibition, office, and more.
-Additionally, it functions as a creative industry park for recent graduates and young startups.
-The M Bridge community will also be open to the public, offering recreational spaces and becoming a new city landmark.
-The revenue generated from transportation, industry, and tourism will cover M Bridge’s maintenance costs and provide rent subsidies for residents.
+• The first project, the M Bridge, connects multiple economic zones across the river and offers residential, exhibition, office, and other spaces.
+It also functions as a creative industry park for recent graduates and young startups.
+The M Bridge community will be open to the public, offering recreational spaces and becoming a new city landmark.
+Revenue from transportation, industry, and tourism will cover the bridge's maintenance costs and provide rent subsidies for residents.

-• Now, let’s hear from the project manager of the M Bridge community, who will explain the move-in process: "First, residents will upload their profiles via our app, showcasing their entrepreneurial goals.
+• Now, let's hear from the project manager of the M Bridge community, who will explain the move-in process: "First, residents upload their profiles via our app, showcasing their entrepreneurial goals.
 They can view and select neighbors with similar interests, forming sub-communities.
-Second, we offer 3.5m x 3.5m modular units.
-Residents could choose the number of units based on their needs, allowing for a customizable home.
-Lastly, shared facilities tailored to each sub-community’s needs will be offered."
+Second, we offer 3.5m x 3.5m modular units - residents can choose the number of units based on their needs, allowing for a customizable home.
+Lastly, shared facilities tailored to each sub-community's needs are provided."

 • END